oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-2-manual.md

 ## Permissioned chain

-For running verse builder, by considering the following parameter on the permissioned chain may help:
+For running the verse builder, considering the following parameter on the permissioned chain may help:

-Deploying permission-less makes scam or non-approved contracts, which makes users unsafe.
+Deploying permission-less creates scam or non-approved contracts, which makes users unsafe.
-By approving transaction freely on Verse, you may be attacked by an unexpected gas attack, which can be controlled by [limiting proxy](/docs/verse-developer/how-to-build-verse/1-4-verse-proxy).
+By approving transaction freely on the Verse, you may be attacked by an unexpected gas attack, which can be controlled by [limiting proxy](/docs/verse-developer/how-to-build-verse/1-4-verse-proxy).